-Helping parents understand 30 hours
+Helping parents understand 30 hours (England)

 30 hours free childcare sounds like most parents' dream.
 But there's more to it than that.
 Many have argued that the word "free" is causing major problems for providers - especially those whose local authority hourly rate falls short of the charge they currently make to parents.

 We've produced a wealth of information to help you explain the scheme to parents, and also to help them understand what exactly is covered by "free".
 The government also has support for parents to get the information they need.

 Parents can find out what childcare options are available to them at Childcare Choices - a new government website.
 It includes interactive features that will help parents understand whether they are eligible for the various forms of help the government is offering.

 This chart shows how all the available funding streams interact with each other.

 Consider signposting parents directly to Childcare Choices when starting to talk to them about funded childcare.
 They should be able to tell you whether they are eligible.